julienXX/terminal-notifier/README.markdown

 `-sound NAME`

-The name of a sound to play when the notification appears.
-The names are listed in Sound Preferences.
-Use 'default' for the default notification sound.
+Play the `NAME` sound when the notification appears.
+Sound names are listed in Sound Preferences.

+Use the special `NAME` “default” for the default notification sound.

 -------------------------------------------------------------------------------

 `-group ID`

-Specifies the ‘group’ a notification belongs to.
-For any ‘group’ only _one_ notification will ever be shown, replacing previously posted notifications.
+Specifies the notification’s ‘group’.
+For any ‘group’, only _one_ notification will ever be shown, replacing previously posted notifications.

-A notification can be explicitely removed with the `-remove` option, describe below.
+A notification can be explicitly removed with the `-remove` option (see below).

-Examples are:
+Example group IDs:

-* The sender’s name to scope the notifications by tool.
+* The sender’s name (to scope the notifications by tool).
-* The sender’s process ID to scope the notifications by a unique process.
+* The sender’s process ID (to scope the notifications by a unique process).
-* The current working directory to scope notifications by project.
+* The current working directory (to scope notifications by project).

 -------------------------------------------------------------------------------

 `-remove ID`  **[required]**

-Removes a notification that was previously sent with the specified ‘group’ ID, if one exists.
-If used with the special group "ALL", all message are removed.
+Remove a previous notification from the `ID` ‘group’, if one exists.

+Use the special `ID` “ALL” to remove all messages.

 -------------------------------------------------------------------------------

 `-list ID` **[required]**

-Lists details about the specified ‘group’ ID.
-If used with the special group "ALL", details about all currently active  messages are displayed.
+Lists details about the specified ‘group’ `ID`.

+Use the special `ID` “ALL” to list details about all currently active messages.

 The output of this command is tab-separated, which makes it easy to parse.